hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ### Reverting filters

-If the filters applied to a data set _do_ result in an empty state or no results being returned, provide the user with an escape route to revert or all filters at once or individually.
+If the filters applied to a data set _do_ result in an empty state or no results being returned, provide the user with an escape route to revert clear or all filters at once or individually.

-This can be done by highlighting a "Clear all" function in the [Application State](/components/application-state) to bulk clear applied filters, or individually by using a dismissible [Tag](/components/tag).
+This can be done by adding a "Clear all" action to the [Application State](/components/application-state) that clears all applied filters at once or by including dismissible [Tags](/components/tag) for each applied filter that can be cleared by the user individually.

 ## Overflow